frank26080115/elrs-fw-web-config/Deployment-Procedure.md

 Add or modify the create directive to set the permissions you want.
 For example, to set the permissions to 644 (readable by everybody), you can use the following directive:
 `create 644 root adm`

+Also edit `/etc/logrotate.conf`, there's a line with the `create` directive, edit it to say `create 644 root adm`